The MIND diet is designed to reduce the risk of dementia and loss of brain function as you age.

 Although the research on saturated fats and heart disease may be inconclusive and highly contested, animal research and observational studies in humans do suggest that consuming saturated fats in excess is associated with poor brain health (

-Summary: The MIND diet encourages limiting your consumption of butter and margarine, cheese, red meat, fried food, pastries and sweets because they contain large amounts of saturated fat and trans fat.
+The MIND diet encourages limiting your consumption of butter and margarine, cheese, red meat, fried food, pastries, and sweets because they contain large amounts of saturated fat and trans fat.

-The current research on the MIND diet has not been able to show exactly how it works.
-However, the scientists who created the diet think it may work by reducing oxidative stress and inflammation.
+The current research on the MIND diet has not been able to determine exactly how the diet works.
+However, scientists think it may work by reducing oxidative stress and inflammation (

-Oxidative stress occurs when unstable molecules called free radicals accumulate in the body in large quantities.
+Oxidative stress occurs when unstable molecules called free radicals accumulate in the body in large amounts.
 This often causes damage to cells.
-The brain is especially vulnerable to this type of damage.
+The brain is especially vulnerable to this type of damage (

 Inflammation is your body’s natural response to injury and infection.
 But if it’s not properly regulated, inflammation can also be harmful and contribute to many chronic diseases (

-Together, oxidative stress and inflammation can be quite detrimental to the brain.
-In recent years, they’ve been the focus of some interventions to prevent and treat Alzheimer’s disease (
+Together, oxidative stress and inflammation can be quite detrimental to your brain.
+In recent years, they have been the focus of some interventions to prevent and treat Alzheimer’s disease (

 Because the MIND diet is a hybrid of these two diets, the foods that make up the MIND diet probably also have antioxidant and anti-inflammatory effects.

-Summary: Researchers believe that the antioxidant and anti-inflammatory effects of foods encouraged in the MIND diet may help lower the risk of dementia and slow the loss of brain function that can occur with aging.
+Researchers believe that the antioxidant and anti-inflammatory effects of foods encouraged on the MIND diet may help lower the risk of dementia and slow the loss of brain function that can occur with aging.